Alto IRA is a self directed IRA custodian. In this comprehensive review, we’ll cover:

-Alto IRA offers a low-cost and efficient way to invest in alternative assets like real estate, cryptocurrency and startups through a self-directed IRA.
-Fees are low compared to the other self-directed IRA custodians we’ve evaluated, and the ability to bring your own investments to the platform — in addition to their 50+ partnerships, such as crypto investing via Coinbase — makes it a solid choice for advanced investors who are looking to diversify their retirement funds.
+Alto IRA offers a low-cost and easy way to invest in alternative assets — like cryptocurrency, real estate and startups — through a self-directed retirement account.
+Fees are low compared to the other self-directed IRA custodians we’ve evaluated, as are the minimums ($10 for crypto).
+Alto IRA is a solid choice for advanced investors looking to diversify their retirement funds.

 - Traditional, Roth and SEP IRAs are available.

 - A (mostly) flat fee structure benefits larger investors.

 - Low fees compared to the industry average.

 - You do not hold your own private crypto keys.